-chang e comm unicati on-in terfac e proc essor-cha nnels Page 1 of 8
+chang je commi unicati on-in terfac e proc essor-cha nnels Page 1 of 8

-PR OCESS SOR CHAN NEL A SSIGNME NT
+PR OCES SOR CHAN NEL A SSIGNME NT

-Proc ote Adjur

-Applica Port lame Machine-ID
+Proc Chan Applica Rem Port ote Adjui Port I Machine-ID

 dsc 2

-dsc 22 node 8
+dsc node 8

-AUDIX 1 4 3 4 AUDIX 1 4
+3: AUDIX 4 AUDIX 1

-2 :
+2:

 3:

 4:

 5 :

 6:

 7:

 8:

 9:

 10:

 11:

 12:

 13:

-Figure 6-10.
-G3r Processor Channel Assignment Screen
+Figure 7-9.
+Sample G3r Processor Channel Assignment Screen

-2. Enter the correct values in each of the screen fields.
-Use the entries described in Table 6-5 to assign an unused processor channel on the DCS link between the remote switch and the host switch.
+2. Enter the correct values in the fields.
+Use Table 7-5 to assign an unused processor channel on the DCS link between the remote switch and the host switch.

-Field Description and Instructions Proc Chan A display-only field used to number each of the 128 processor channels.
+Field Description and Instructions Proc Chan This is a display-only field used to number each of the 128 processor channels.
 Select an unused processor channel from 1 to 128.
 Application Enter AUDIX to identify the channel application Interface Link Enter the number of the Interface Link that you busied out in the Disable the Host to Remote Switch DCS Link section.
-Worksheet H: Remote G3r Processor Channel Assignment DCS BX.25 Signaling Information, in Chapter 2 lists the Interface Link number.
+Worksheet H: Remote G3r or R5/6r Processor Channel Assignment DCS BX.25 Signaling Information, in Chapter 2, "Switch Integration Planning" lists the Interface Link number.
 Interface Channel Enter the logical channel number of the interface link.
-Refer to Worksheet H: Remote G3r Processor Channel Assignment DCS BX.25 Signaling Information, in Chapter 2 for the correct interface channel number.
+See Worksheet H: Remote G3r or R5/6r Processor Channel Assignment DCS BX.25 Signaling Information, in Chapter 2, "Switch Integration Planning" for the correct interface channel number.
 The number is the node number of the switch.
-Local Port Enter the Switch Ports number used on the Lucent INTUITY Switch Interface Administration screen for the remote switch.
+Local Port Enter the Switch Ports number used on the Lucent INTUITY Switch Interface Administration screen (Figure 7-2) for the remote switch.
 Remote Port Enter the logical channel number of the interface link.
-Refer to Worksheet H: Remote G3r Processor Channel Assignment DCS BX.25 Signaling Information, in Chapter 2 for the correct interface channel number.
+See Worksheet H: Remote G3r or R5/6r Processor Channel Assignment DCS BX.25 Signaling Information, in Chapter 2, "Switch Integration Planning" for the correct interface channel number.
 The number is the node number of the switch.
-Adjunct Name Enter the name defined on the switch User Defined Adjunct Names screen in the Assign User Defined Adjunct Names section of this chapter.
+Adjunct Name Enter the name defined on the switch User Defined Adjunct Names screen (Figure 7-7) in "Assign User-Defined Adjunct Names" above.
 The name must match the AUDIX Name field on the host switch.
 Machine-ID Enter the Machine-ID of the Lucent INTUITY system.
-The Machine ID must agree with the AUDIX field entry on the Lucent INTUITY Switch Interface Administration screen.
+The Machine ID must agree with the AUDIX field entry on the Lucent INTUITY Switch Interface Administration screen (Figure 7-2).

-3. After you enter the processor channel information, press $\overline{\mbox{\footnotesize ENTER}}$ to save the information and return to the command prompt.
+3. After you enter the processor channel information, press (ENTER) to save the information.

-Table 6-6 shows the field correlations between a remote G3r Processor Channel Assignment screen and the Lucent INTUITY Switch Interface Administration screen.
-The field entries on these two screens must match as specified below.
+Table 7-6 shows the field correlations between a remote G3r Processor Channel Assignment screen (Figure 7-9) and the Lucent Intuity Switch Interface Administration screen.
+Compare these two screens and ensure that the field entries on these two screens must match as specified below.

-Table 6-6.
+Table 7-6.
 Remote G3r and Lucent Intuity System Correlations